matheusfillipe/mangle/README.md

+### WIP: This is a work in progress, there is nothing working yet

 # Mangle

 An exolang (A scripting programming language just for fun) without any reserved keywords that can run any utf8 compatible with more than 2 space separated words on it.